mds796/CSGY9223-Final/demo.md

 ### HashiCorp
 * CoreOS is the most widely used Raft library in production, we wanted to try something different.
+* There were many well written third-party examples on Hashicorp.

 ## Demo All the Functionality of the UI
 * Register(`professor`)